Benex254/FastAnime/README.md

 fastanime --log-file anilist notifier
 ```

-The above commands will start a loop that checks every 2 minutes if any of the anime in your watch list that are aireing has just released a new episode.
+The above commands will start a loop that checks every 2 minutes if any of the anime in your watch list that are airing has just released a new episode.

 The notification will consist of a cover image of the anime in none windows systems.